 Father's Day 2026 is Sunday, June 21.
 If you are ordering online, plan to order by June 14 to ensure delivery with standard shipping.
 Amazon Prime members can typically order as late as June 18-19 for same-day or next-day delivery on most tools.
 Home Depot and Lowe's often run Father's Day sales the week prior -- worth checking if you want to pick up in-store.

-The Milwaukee 2904-20 M18 FUEL Hammer Drill at $199 is our overall top pick for premium gifting -- 1,200 in-lb of torque, brushless motor, and compatible with over 250 M18 tools in the Milwaukee ecosystem.
-If budget is tighter, the DeWalt DCD771C2 drill kit at $99 includes two batteries and a charger and is the strongest all-around option in the under-$100 range.
+The Milwaukee 2904-20 M18 FUEL Hammer Drill is our overall top pick for premium gifting -- 1,200 in-lb of torque, brushless motor, and compatible with over 250 M18 tools in the Milwaukee ecosystem.
+If budget is tighter, the DeWalt DCD771C2 drill kit includes two batteries and a charger and is one of the strongest all-around options in the under-$100 range when live pricing cooperates.

 Buy a combo kit if he is starting fresh or switching platforms -- kits save 30-40% over buying tools individually and include batteries and a charger.
 Buy a single bare tool only if he already owns cordless tools in that specific battery system and you know his exact platform.
 If you are unsure, a combo kit is the safer choice because it is self-contained.